-Join Adam Wilbert for an in-depth discussion in this video Defining criteria, part of Access 2013: Queries in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Defining criteria, part of Access 2013: Queries.

 One of the most common uses of queries is to filter data within your database down to a specific subset based upon a single common attribute.
 To do this, we will make use of the criteria selector.
 There are many different types of criteria that we can define.
 We can specify an exact match like a specific product or an employee's name.
 Or we can define a group of values such as all the products in a specific department.
 The criteria field is very flexible and Access provides some additional help with writing them to ensure that our syntax is correct.
 Let's go ahead and see this in action by creating a new query in design view.